syamilmj/Supportte/readme.txt

 ### Description

-Supportte is clean WordPress Theme that's intended for authors on Envato Marketplaces who needs a well built and feature-intensive support forums.
+Supportte is clean WordPress Theme that's intended for authors on Envato Marketplaces who needs a support forums to support their customers.

+### Features

+* Easy integration with Aqua Verifier to verify purchase from Envato Marketplaces
+* Filter replies from non-members, but leave topic content to help with SEO
+* Topic icons ( resolved, not resolved, in progress )
+* Custom & overall better search page than default BBPress search
+* Syntax highlighter (crayon)
+* Boobs

 ### Supported Plugins